Fiat OBD2 Port Location

 Where is the OBD2 port on a Fiat Punto?

 OBD stands for Onboard diagnostic system.
-OBD-II is the correct name, but sometimes it is referred to as OBD2.
+OBD-II is the correct name, but sometimes it is called OBD2.

 We hope you find the Fiat OBD2 Port Location guide helpful.
 Check these troubleshooting and repair guides for more help on your Fiat.